stretchr/testify/utils/README.md

 This SED script converts "gocheck" style unit tests to "testify" style.

+IMPORTANT: This assumes that your tests are already organized within test suites.

 Assuming your test programs all end in \_test.go, then the command to use is:

     sed -r -ibak -f ../../stretchr/testify/utils/gocheck2testify.sed *_test.go